NPLtools/stressfit/README.md

 <code>pip install -e .</code>

 You can of course use any other alternative to install stressfit into a suitable python environment.
-It is recommended to use Anaconda distribution, which should provide most of the required packages by default.
-Yet you may need to add some other packages manually like lmfit.
+It is recommended to use Anaconda distribution for Python, which should provide most of the required packages by default.

 -----------------------------